 Comment: Partisans have a party identification (=strong or weak) and are interested in politics.
 Independents are interested in politics but have no party identification.
 Habituals have a party identification but lack interest in politics.
 Apathetics have neither a party identification nor interest in politics.
 The typology was devised by Allen Barton (1955) and applied to Sweden by Olof Petersson (1977).
-Given the lower response rate in the most recent studies, especially in 2014, the proportion of Independents and Partisans are in all likelihood somewhat exaggerated and the proportion of Apathetics and Habituals similarly estimated too low.
+Given the lower response rate in the most recent studies, especially in 2014, the results have been weighted for the increased sample loss over the years.